plausible/website/_changes/support-for-international-domain-names-and-24-hour-time-format.md

 * Umlauts and other special characters (including numbers, dots and slashes) are supported so you can now add international domain names to Plausible
 * We now automatically display the time format (24-hour or 12-hour am/pm) for the top graph timeline based on your browser's defined language
-* We've improved how we deal with international time zones and time changes
+* We've improved how we deal with international time zones and Daylight Saving Time

 P.S.
 We've [reached $1M ARR](https://plausible.io/blog/open-source-saas) and are counting stats on more than 66,000 sites with 2 billion page views per month between them.
 We're now a team of eight solely funded by our 8,000+ subscribers.
 Thank you for your support! ❤️